San Diego Corporate Law, A Professional Law Corporation

 There is no substitute for good business insurance; however, not all risks are insurable.
 While no liability limitation is perfect, if a source of liability should arise outside the scope of or in excess of insurance coverage, having a limited liability business entity in place may separate an owner’s personal assets from the assets of the business, insulating the owner of the business from the severe financial hit of an uninsured liability or judgment.

 Some business owners recognize the need for legal documents and assistance, but think they can replace the services of an attorney (and save a little money) by using non-attorney websites.
 However:

-Online document preparation sites will not provide the personalized service and support an attorney.
-If calling an “800” number and talking to someone in “customer service” with no legal experience is not your idea of legal services, insist upon the expertise of a business attorney.
+Online document preparation sites will not provide the personalized service and support of an attorney.
+If calling an “800” number and talking to someone in “customer service” with no legal experience is not your idea of legal services, insist upon the expertise of an experienced business attorney.

 The needs of each business and each business owner are unique.
 No two businesses, even in the same industry, are identical.
 Generic legal documents written to apply to every industry may not be ideal for a specific instance.
-Documents relied upon for securing legal rights and liabilities are best drafted by an attorney.
+Documents relied upon for securing legal rights and establishing liability limitations are best drafted by a seasoned attorney with proven experience.

 There is no denying that generic legal documents will cost less than attorney drafted documents.
 In some cases, significantly less.
 The only question is, are the generic documents worth the price being charged for them?
 Spending money on something that is incomplete or legally ineffectual is a waste of money.
 When it is time to rely upon a document, whether in court, with investors, or in front of clients, there is no substitute for attorney-drafted documents.